ouhammmourachid/firebase-oc/README.md

 ## Contact

-If you have any questions or feedback, please contact [Your Name] at [youremail@email.com].
+If you have any questions or feedback, please contact me at [rachidouhammou21@gmail.com].

 ## Screenshots